aneisch/planefinder-stats/README.md

 # planefinder-stats

-Query PlaneFinder client and store stats in InfluxDB
+Query [Plane Finder client](https://planefinder.net/sharing/client) and store stats in InfluxDB

-The following data is retrieved from the /ajax/stats endpoint of the planefinder client:
+The following data is retrieved from the /ajax/stats endpoint of the [Plane Finder client](https://planefinder.net/sharing/client):
 ```
 {
   "executable_start_time": 1581968285.019631,